Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 The Princess Diaries

-Earlier than launch, many predicted this coming-of-age journey – the story of US teen Mia studying she is inheritor to a European kingdom – could be a whole failure.
-Nevertheless, a profitable efficiency from lead Anne Hathaway and a wit-stuffed script received over audiences and turned the film into an prompt basic.
+Earlier than launch, many predicted this coming-of-age journey – the story of US teen Mia studying she is inheritor to a European kingdom – could be an entire failure.
+Nonetheless, a successful efficiency from lead Anne Hathaway and a wit-stuffed script gained over audiences and turned the film into an prompt traditional.
 TL

 Starring: Anne Hathaway and Julie Andrews, Héctor Elizondo, Heather Matarazzo, Mandy Moore, Caroline Goodall